-These Fourteen Foods to Help You Transition to a Plant Based Diet is a great place to start.
-It is part of my Vegan 101 series where I have articles on lifestyle, entertaining, and travel.
 Whether you are vegan, want to become one, or just want to eat more plant based foods, this is a resource for meatless foods that fill you up, meatless and dairy substitutions, travel tips, and ideas for entertaining your vegan and vegetarian friends.

 First of all what does a vegetarian and a vegan eat?
 How is a plant based diet different than a vegetarian or vegan diet?

 - Vegan: consumes no animal products.
 Many do not wear any by-products like leather, wool and silk.
 If it has a face, vegans do not eat it or use any of the by-products.

 - Vegetarian: An ovo-vegetarian diet includes eggs, but no dairy.
 A lacto-vegetarian diet includes dairy, but no eggs.
 Lacto-ovo vegetarian diets includes dairy products and eggs.

 - Plant based: consumes mostly plant based, whole foods with little or no animal products.
 A plant based diet excludes or minimizes highly refined foods like bleached flour, refined sugar, and oil.